General election

 Alongside campaigning for office, political parties also undertake other preparation for what they will do if they win an election and get into power.

-How the civil service prepares for changes in government
+How the civil service prepares for a general election

 Official opposition